 #1 Consider Supplements

 There are a variety of health supplements designed specifically for thyroid health.
 Be sure to look out for products that contain essential ingredients such as kelp, selenium, magnesium, and manganese.
-These are all ingredients in the Thyroid Supplements which help to prevent tissue damage, regulate metabolism and body temperature.
-There are helpful review sites that will provide you with all the information you need to know about the best supplements such as Authority Reports which you can find out more here.
+These are all ingredients in the thyroid supplements which help to prevent tissue damage, regulate metabolism and body temperature.
 Choosing the best supplement is of the utmost importance.

 #2 Stay Away From Gluten

 For those of you who are not allergic to gluten, it is important to know that avoiding gluten if you have an autoimmune thyroid disorder can save you and look after your thyroid gland to prevent a lot of trouble.
 There are strong links that suggest that thyroid disorders are linked to a gluten intolerance and while you may not be experiencing any side effects common with an allergy, there is something going on deeper in the body.
 Since the protein found in gluten has the same molecular structure as the thyroid, the body often mistakes the thyroid for gluten and starts to attack it.
 It is best to opt for a gluten-free diet to avoid further damage to your thyroid.

 #3 BPA Free

 Bottled water?
 How harmful can that be?
 Well, recent discoveries have shown the vast dangers of BPA or Bisphenol A, an industrial chemical that has been made to manufacture most plastic and resin products.
 Studies have shown that BPA is an endocrine disruptor and can have an effect on hormone levels and thyroid function which could lead to an autoimmune thyroid disorder.
 Regulations regarding BPA have been tighter in recent years and many manufacturers and food brands have started using BPA free materials such as glass.
 Always look out for BPA free labels and opt for those brands instead.